How to Create a Marketing Budget From Scratch

 Things are going well in startup land.

 You’ve just received your first round of funding from a venture capitalist, and a portion of that is earmarked for marketing activities.

 Now, you can really bring your product to the world, and make an impact on the vertical you occupy.

 There are so many marketing strategies, tactics, and angles your company could take.
 And there’s no way you have the budget to nail everything.

 So, how should you allocate your marketing spend, and how do you create a marketing budget that’s going to allow you to achieve your goals without blowing through all your funding?

-In this article, we’ll show you exactly how to do that by discussing:
+In this article, we’ll show you exactly how to do that.

 5 Expenses To Include In Your Marketing Budget